MicrosoftDocs/entra-docs/docs/global-secure-access/concept-traffic-dashboard.md

 The Global Secure Access (preview) dashboard provides you with visualizations of the network traffic acquired by the Microsoft Entra Private and Microsoft Entra Internet Access services.
 The dashboard compiles the data from your network configurations, including devices, users, and tenants into several widgets that provide you with answers to the following questions:

-- How many active devices are deployed on my network?
+- How many devices using the Global Secure Access client are active in my network?
 - Was there a recent change to the number of active devices?
+- Are there alerts that I should be aware of?
+- What are the service usage patterns across the different traffic types?
-- What are the most used applications?
+- What are the most used destinations?
+- Which users are accessing sites with threat intelligence the most?
 - How many unique users are accessing the network across all my tenants?
+- What are the cross-tenant access activity patterns?
+- What are the most popular website categories that users are accessing?
+- What are the most used private application segments that are not attributed to an application?

-This article describes each of the widgets and how you can use the data on the dashboard to monitor and improve your network configurations.
+This article describes each of the dashboard widgets and how you can use the data on the dashboard to monitor and improve your network configurations.

 ## How to access the dashboard